YuriiZdyrko/elixir_concurrency_cheatsheet/theory/task_supervisor.md

 `async_nolink` function requires the task supervisor to have :temporary as the :restart option (the default), as async_nolink/4 keeps a direct reference to the task which is lost if the task is restarted.
 TODO: clarify if `which is lost if the SUPERVISOR is restarted` is true, fix docs

+#### More on Task.Supervisor.async_stream

+Failure in Task brings caller down as well.

+#### More on Task.Supervisor.async_stream_nolink

+Failure in Task doesn't bring caller down, but results in {:exit, error} enumberable item result.